Skip to main content

 Refer to the Getting Started section for information on connectivity, authentication and how to get help.
 To use the FHIR APIs, you will need to know the base URL of the FHIR server you will be connecting to.
 You can also retrieve the capability statement for the service.

 As part of the PAS APIs, a provider can use the $submit APIOpens in a new tab to submit a prior authorization request.
 This request is sent as a FHIR Bundle containing a PAS Claim and other referenced resources for adjudication by a payer.
+The $submit API can also be used to update or cancel a previously sent prior authorization claim.

 Workflow